Having a Bidet at Home

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 There are some things that are uncommon in the United States, and a bidet is certainly one of those items.
-I've never been in a home that has one, outside of my own.
+I have never been in a home that has one, outside of my own.
 Keep reading for why a bidet is something every family should own.

-There is going to be plenty of potty talk in this article - it’s a good thing you have kids and are used to it.
+There is going to be plenty of potty talk in this article - it is a good thing you have kids and are used to it.

-If you’ve never used a bidet before, it may seem like a little bit of an odd thing to do.
+If you have never used a bidet before, it may seem like a little bit of an odd thing to do.
 Water shooting at your bottom while sitting on the toilet sure sounds weird.
 Let me assure you, it is not.
-In fact, after you’ve used a bidet a couple of times, you’re going to be wishing that you had one everywhere that you use the restroom.
+In fact, after you have used a bidet a couple of times, you are going to wish that you had one everywhere that you use the restroom.

 I was first introduced to bidets when I was in Japan about 10 years ago with my wife.
 While I knew what they were, I didn’t really understand much beyond that.
 After spending many days having my bottom pampered after each restroom visit, I knew this was something we needed at home.
 My wife quickly agreed.
 At the time, we didn’t have any kids, so we didn’t give much thought about the bidet from that perspective - we just wanted something nice.
 The below analysis includes which bidets are best for kids.